avjewe/cdxdoc/Matcher.md

     * S - String : operations are on utf8 strings, rather than the default u8 bytes
     * N - Negate : trat a match as a non-match, and vice versa.
     * C - Case Insensitive : ignore case.
 Exact behavior depends on "S"
-    * AND - See Multi-Match below
+    * AND - See Multi-Match below.
+Matches if all pattern match.
-    * OR - See Multi-Match below
+    * OR - See Multi-Match below.
+Matches if any pattern matches.

 If you do not specify 'S' in the modifiers, then matching against non-utf8 field values is OK.